home-assistant/home-assistant.io/source/_integrations/scene.markdown

 `off` state that, for example, a normal switch entity has.

-Every scene entity does keep track of the timestamp of when the last time the scene entity was called the Home Assistant UI or called via a service call.
+Every scene entity does keep track of the timestamp of when the last time the scene entity was called via the Home Assistant UI or called via a service call.

 ## Scenes created by integrations